 Example: Pete has his office in San Francisco.
 He drives to Oakland for an all-day meeting with a client.
 At the end of the meeting, he decides to spend the night in an Oakland hotel.
 This stay qualifies as a business trip even though the distance between to cities is only eight miles.
 Pete’s travel expenses are deductible.

 If you don’t live in a city, your tax home covers the general area where your business is located.
 This general area is anywhere within about 40 miles of your principal place of business.

 If you work in more than one location, your tax home is your main place of business.
 Determine this by calculating the amount of time you spend in each place and the amount of income earned from each place.

 You don’t have to own the car you drive on business to get a deduction for your driving expenses.
+There are a few ways on how to write off a car for business.
 You may deduct your car expenses if you drive a rental car on business.
 This includes the daily rental fee as well as gas, parking, and tolls.